nodejs/node/CONTRIBUTING.md

 check with the contributor to see if they intend to continue the work before checking if they would mind if you took it over (especially if it just has nits left).
-When doing so, it is courteous to give the original contributor credit for the work they started.
+When doing so, it is courteous to give the original contributor credit for the work they started (either by preserving their name and email address in the commit log, or by using an `Author: ` meta-data tag in the commit.

 #### Approving a change